 Also, if you’re a fan of takeaway food, you might consider bringing your own container to the restaurant to not waste any packaging.
 Some restaurants even offer reusable containers you can lend when you buy food.

-For cutlery, I love to bring my stainless steel cutlery box with me.
+For cutlery, there are several options you can take with you.
+I love to bring my stainless steel cutlery box with me.
 It is small and you can bring it anywhere.
 I got mine from my best friend who brought it from China, but nowadays these to-go cases can be found in several places.

 #7 Phone cases